A defense of Moon Knight's accent by an actual Cockney

 The Moon Knight trailer is here!
 Oscar Isaac joins the Marvel Cinematic Universe!
-He sounds like Dick Van Dyke’s Victorian chimney sweep!
+He sounds like Dick Van Dyke’s Edwardian chimney sweep!

 Eh?
 No. Let’s roll that back a bit.